Cyber Monday 2020 PC gaming deals: the best deals still available

 Samsung T7 Touch deals:

-Amazon have the 500GB T7 Touch at a $20 discount and the 1TB model at a $30 discount.
-Not enormous savings on a notoriously pricey external storage option, but if you want that fingerprint security it might be worth forking out the cash now before the deal disappears.
+Amazon have the 500GB T7 Touch at a $20 discount and the 1TB model at a $60 discount.
+The latter’s a pretty decent deal right now, considering it’s Black Friday price was a good $40 pricier.

 Crucial X8 deals: